-- Reading records are primarily for recording reading which takes place at home. - Record any reading which has been done at home with your child, in their reading record. - Your child's class teacher will look through your child's reading record each half term.
+- Reading records are primarily for recording reading which takes place at home. - Record any reading which has been done at home with your child, in their reading record. - Your child's class teacher will look through your child's reading record every Monday.

 Please refer to this link for more information about our home reading approach.
-Home Reading at Stannington Infant School for Families updated Feb 2022 v2
+Home Reading at Stannington Infant School for Families